PrimaryResources.co.uk

 Word (.doc) files are documents that have been created using Microsoft Word.
 If you don't have Microsoft Word then many other word processors open Word documents.
 Alternatively you can download the free Word viewer from Microsoft Office Online.
 Search for Word viewer.

-Some users may also wish to try the free Open Office software suite.
+Some users may also wish to try the free Open Office software suite. .docx files require Microsoft Office 2007 onwards (or suitable plug-in).

 What are Publisher (.pub) files and how do I read them?